CyrusCKF/PixSeg/README.md

 Available in <https://github.com/CyrusCKF/semantic-segmentation-toolkit/releases>.
 The model files can be found inside the Assets tab.
 The specification of each pretrained model is shown.

-In particular, *mIoU(tta)* means evaluating with these test-time augmentations: multi-scale of (0.5, 0.75, 1.0, 1.25, 1.5, 1.75) x horizontal flip of both on and off. *MACs* is the number of multiply-accumulate operations. *Memory* and *MACs* are calculated with batch size of 1. *Time* is recorded using eval mode with batch size of 1 on RTX3070.
+In particular, *mIoU(tta)* means evaluating with these test-time augmentations: multi-scale of (0.5, 0.75, 1.0, 1.25, 1.5) x horizontal flip of both on and off. *MACs* is the number of multiply-accumulate operations. *Memory* and *MACs* are calculated with batch size of 1. *Time* is estimated using eval mode with batch size of 1 on RTX3070.

 ### Backbones